johnoneworks/saba-future/README.md

         - US2: New Player start with zero tokens V
         - US3: Admin can transfer tokens to New(Any) Player V
         - US4: Player with SURE can place bet on market V
-            - note, this one assumes Player has matic in his wallet
+            - note, this one assumes Gas tank is still with gas
         - US5: Admin can settle markets(distributeWinning) V
-        - US10: Players that have matic but no SURE can place bets from Early Bird V
         - US6: First time players(without metamask) can just use a social login to enter V
-        - US11: First time players(without metamask) can place bet without SURE(if early bird) and no matic
+        - US11: First time players(without metamask) can place bet without SURE(if early bird) and no matic V

     - Not yet functioning
+        - US7: First time players will see 1000 SURE tokens in balance
         - US8: Show correct SURE token - web and wallet show the same numbers
-        - US7: First time players will see 100 SURE tokens in balance
-        - US9: Players don't have to have matic to place bet
         - US12: Single Market>刪除按鈕滑上去之後沒有任何改變，建議至少給予cursor pointer
-        - US13:
+        - US13: Loading for main page
+        - US14: I want early bird players to directly have 1000 SURE without placing bet
+        - US15:

+    - Obsolete
+        - US10*: Players that have matic but no SURE can place bets from Early Bird V
+        - US9*: Players don't have to have matic to place bet

 ### Backlog
     - Seamless Signup